If you do an online search for the words best dog food right now, you're likely to get over 700 million results to choose from!

 If YOU 'are what you eat', then so is your dog!
 I can sum it up this way - if you steer clear of the generic, low quality dog foods and choose to feed one of the ones above (or a food of a similar quality), you'll be taking a big step towards keeping your precious pooch happy and healthy.

-Although deciding which food to use can be a challenge, hopefully my 10 best dog food choices have got you pointed in the right direction!
+Although deciding which food to use can be a challenge, hopefully the list above has got you pointed in the right direction!

 Getting the proper nutrition both as a puppy, and an adult dog, has a huge impact on your pet's overall health... even on how long he may live.

 On the other hand, eating poorly formulated puppy or dog food can cause problems such as allergies, skin/bone/joint issues, chronic digestive problems, obesity, heart problems and more.